Halodi/halodi-messages/README.md

 ## Using with ROS2

-This repository is a valid ROS2 package.
-Checkout in the 'src/' folder of your ROS2 workspace to compile.
+This repository contains the halodi_msgs ROS2 package.
+Checkout this repository in the 'src/' folder of your ROS2 workspace to compile.

 ## Using with IHMC ROS2 Libraries